Welcome to the Office of Undergraduate Education

 Ohio State University.

-on our campus, and all of the aspects of this programming that maintains the
+on our campus, and all of the aspects of this programming that maintain the

 rigorous, enriching, and rewarding environment that is The Ohio State University.